 Connect your website to Google Search Console

-It is always a good idea to take advice from the kings of internet search and optimization.
+It is always good to take advice from the internet search and optimization kings.
 Google provides this free tool to help you monitor, maintain and troubleshoot your website’s presence in Google Search results.
 There are several reasons to plug your site into the console, but most importantly, it tells you how the search engine finds and crawls your site.

 The tool tells you if there are indexing issues with pages, and you can request re-indexing if new content has been added that doesn’t show up on search results.
 It also provides valuable information on your visitors’ browsing habits, like search terms they used to find you or how often your site appears in search results.

 Use Link Checker to check website fluidity

-You might have a flashy design, but if you have broken or links that redirect, that isn’t good.
-Link Checker is a beneficial tool that scans website links and gives you a summary of its health.
+You might have a flashy design, but if you have broken, or links that redirect, that isn’t good.
+Link Checker is a beneficial tool that scans website links and gives you a summary of their health.

 It provides more information on any 200-errors (“Some of the links to this resource point to broken URI fragments”), 404-errors (“The link is broken.
 Double-check that you have not made any typo or mistake”), or any links left out from robot exclusion rules.

 It is an easy way to see if all the content and links are pointed in the right direction.
-Broken links can cause your site to rank further down on Google search results, which in turn means less traffic.
+Broken links can cause your site to rank further down on Google search results, which means less traffic.

 Designing a website the way you want is great, but you must remember that many people browse the net on mobile devices.
 That means you must have a robust, mobile-friendly design to accommodate those visitors.